In the Mosaic Covenant any Israelite of any tribe or sex [not just a priest or Levite] can volunteer to serve God.

 Deuteronomy 28:14 And thou shalt not go aside from any of the words which I command thee this day, to the right hand, or to the left, to go after other gods to serve them.

 Matthew 24:4 And Jesus answered and said unto them, Take heed that no man deceive you.
-24:5 For many shall come in my name, saying, I [Jesus is] am Christ; and shall deceive many.
+24:5 For many shall come in my name, saying, I [that Jesus is Christ] am Christ; and shall deceive many.